dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.27/_index.md

 ### CACTWO-5390 (Enhancement)

-**Add CDI codes added via 3M CRS to All codes list for Coders**
+**Add CDI codes added via Solventum CRS to All codes list for Coders**

 Currently, the All Codes list (when user is a Coder) will only show CDI codes that are added on a document.
 They can then be hidden by the Hide CDI codes list.
-Codes that are added by a CDI via the 3M CRS encoder will now also appear in that list.
+Codes that are added by a CDI via the Solventum CRS encoder will now also appear in that list.
-For 3M CRS users only
+For Solventum CRS users only

 ### CACTWO-5392 (Important)